-Contributor: Paul G. Smith, Corporate Senior Vice President, Carrier Relations, H.W.
+Contributor: Paul G. Smith, Corporate Senior Vice President, H.W.
 Kaufman Group

-Our industry leading subject matter experts dissected the marketplace and provided insights on the Burns & Wilcox P&C Market Outlook: Q2 2022 webinar, hosted April 13, 2022.
+Our industry-leading subject matter experts dissected the marketplace and provided insights on the Burns & Wilcox P&C Market Outlook: Q3 2023 webinar, hosted July 13, 2023.

 Below, our experts provide further guidance, delving deeper into specific areas with advice and outlook.